 - Tracking long term impact so that you can report on impacts achieved after your work with an individual or community finishes.

 However, the complexity we want to focus on in today’s blog is around how to coordinate impact measurement.
 For example, where Scotland-wide reporting is required, but activity and impact is occurring across 32 local organisations or partnerships.
 Scotland’s (and many other jurisdictions’) answer to this is to have a national outcomes’ framework.
-There are frameworks for community justice, mental health, alcohol and drug, social care etc – all seeking to build a comprehensive picture of impact at a national scale.
+There are frameworks for community justice, mental health, social care etc seeking to build a comprehensive picture of impact at a national scale.

-The purpose of these frameworks is to enable a range of partners to do their own thing, but track progress, change and impact in a way that enables success to be aggregated, and in some situations compared.
+The purpose of these frameworks is to enable a range of partners to do their own thing.
+They want to track progress, change and impact in a way that enables success to be aggregated, and in some situations compared.